openhab/openhab-addons/bundles/org.openhab.binding.openthermgateway/README.md

 ## Transparent Slave Parameters and Fault History Buffer channels

-The transparent slave parameters and fault history buffer use a dynamic number of values.
+The transparent slave parameters (TSP) and fault history buffer (FHB) use a variable number of entries.
-The number of possible values is determined by a TSP or FHB size message.
+The number of entries is determined by a TSP or FHB size message.
-Channels for TSP and FHB values are automatically created when a TSP or FHB size message is received.
+Channels for TSP and FHB entries are automatically created when a TSP or FHB size message is received.
-An index number is added to the base channel name to create a unique channel name for each value.
+An index number is added to the base channel name to create a unique channel name for each entry.

-For example, if a TSP size message is received for a boiler unit (OpenTherm DATA-ID 10) with value 60, then channels `tspentry_1` through `tspentry_60` will be automatically created and linked to the corresponding TSP value messages (OpenTherm DATA-ID 11).
+For example, if a TSP size message is received for a boiler unit (OpenTherm DATA-ID 10) with value 60, then channels `tspentry_1` through `tspentry_60` will be automatically created and linked to the corresponding TSP entry (OpenTherm DATA-ID 11).

 ## Using OpenTherm Gateway as a master device